By Andrew Siyabalawatte, June 2023.

 Pilates – The Five Essentials

 Pilates exercises flow from the five essentials – breathing (diaphragm), cervical (neck) alignment, rib and scapular (shoulder blade) stabilisation, pelvic mobility and core stability.
-With the five essentials, posture could be improved by enhancing muscle strength, balance, control of movement and flexibility.
+By focusing on the five essentials, you can improve posture by enhancing muscle strength, balance, movement control, and flexibility.

 Pilates – The Science